 You will be interviewing people in private households.
-Your sample will be about 20 addresses and you should aim to achieve a full response rate - that is interviews with every adult member - in all eligible addresses.
-You will know the names of the occupants in most cases, as these will be pre-printed on the coversheet for you, and will be based on the information collected last year.
-Where the names of residents are not printed on the coversheet, you will need to collect them and write them in the spaces provided.
-The sample for this survey is drawn from a list of all addresses in Newham and most were successfully interviewed last year.
+Your sample will be 30-35 addresses and you should aim to achieve a full response rate - that is interviews with every adult member - in all eligible addresses.
+You will not know the names of the occupants until you make contact.
+The sample for this survey is drawn from a list of all addresses in Newham.
+The sample is spread over Newham in such a way that all different kinds of areas and households are represented.